Honestpuck/scriptorium/README.md

 ### Work practices

-The remove, rename and up commands do a commit by default at the moment.
+The remove and rename commands do a commit by default at the moment.
 The problem in doing a commit is that the up command relies on changed files not being committed until after up.

 The best way of solving this dilemma would be for all commits to be preceded by an up command within scriptorium.
 Since remove, rename and add already modify the server this problem is only triggered when you edit a script so this seems acceptable and has been implemented.

 ### Still to be done

 On the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.
-I'm also going to add a `--command COMMAND` option to `git` so you can do it all from the command line without prompts.

 Some notes on best practices and work methods should also appear at some point.
 Contributions to these would be greatly appreciated.